-- 1. provide to the nurse anesthesia program, signed written release of information when requesting information from their intern files be furnished to institutions, agencies, employers, or other entities. - 2. notify the nurse anesthesia program of their place of employment one year post graduation to allow the mailing of an Employers Evaluation of the graduate's preparedness for practice.
+- 1. provide the Nurse Anesthesia Program a signed written release of information when requesting information from their intern files be furnished to institutions, agencies, employers, or other entities. - 2. notify the Nurse Anesthesia Program of their place of employment one year post graduation to allow the mailing of an employee evaluation of the graduate's preparedness for practice.

-- 3. submit the completed Graduate Survey one year post-graduation to the nurse anesthesia program. - 4. participate in continuing education activities and function according to the appropriate legal requirements within the state they are employed.
+- 3. submit the completed Graduate Survey one-year post-graduation to the Nurse Anesthesia Program. - 4. participate in continuing education activities and function according to the appropriate legal requirements within the state in which they are employed.